What is Water Milfoil and Why is it a Problem?

 Installing a CLEAN-FLO inversion oxygenation system along with bioaugmentation will not only increase and stabilize oxygen levels throughout the water body but will reduce nutrients safely and naturally.
 Without reducing the source, NUTRIENTS, milfoil can be an on-going concern.
 This is an effective and long-term approach to control and naturally reduce milfoil.
 More importantly, numerous other benefits include improved swimming and boating, improved water quality, reduced organic sediments (muck), improved fish health, and improved property values.
 Bring life back to your water body naturally with CLEAN-FLO.

-Here are a few of our products that when used in conjunction with our inversion oxygenation systems will help reduce nutrients such as ammonia, which is a valuable food source for milfoil.
+Here are a few of our products that when used in conjunction with our inversion oxygenation systems will help reduce nutrients such as ammonia

 C-Flo+ – special microbial disk formulation designed to reduce organic muck and ammonia.

-C-FLO P – microbial pellet formulation to significantly reduce heavy metals, toxic ammonia, and unwanted excess phosphorus.
+C-FLO P – microbial pellet formulation will significantly reduce heavy metals, toxic ammonia, and unwanted excess phosphorus.

 Our Proven Success for Milfoil Removal